Adidas Metalbone Carbon 3.3 Padel Racket

 - Specifications

-- Material & care
+- Material & Care

 Power and comfort are the key concepts behind the Adidas Metalbone Carbon 3.3, which is designed for advanced padel players.